Jorwnpay/TGRS_BETL/README.md

 pip install -r requirements.txt
 ```

+We recommend using anaconda to build your code environments.

 ### Experimental Environments

 This repository is performed on an Intel Xeon E3-1275 v6 3.8 GHz central processing unit (CPU) with 32-GB RAM and an **NVIDIA GeForce RTX 2080Ti** graphic processing unit (GPU).
 The operating system is **Ubuntu 20.04**.
 The CUDA nad CUDNN version is **10.1** and **7.6.5** respectively.

 ### Dataset

 We use SeabedObjects-KLSG (KLSG), long-tailed sonar image dataset (LTSID) and marine-debris-fls-datasets (FLSMDD) to test our BETL.
 KLSG and FLSMDD can be downloaded from [Huo's repo](https://github.com/huoguanying/SeabedObjects-Ship-and-Airplane-dataset) and [Valdenegro's repo](https://github.com/mvaldenegro/marine-debris-fls-datasets/releases/tag/watertank-v1.0), respectively.
 And LTSID is collected and sorted from the Internet.
 Due to copyright issue, LTSID cannot be open source at present.
-For the users' convenience, the prepared KLSG and FLSMDD can also be downloaded from this repo, just through cloning this repo.
+For the users' convenience, the prepared KLSG and FLSMDD can also be downloaded from this repo, just by cloning this repo and uncompressing all the `.rar` files under the data folder.
 NOTE that all these datasets were provided by Huo and Valdenegro and we just select what we need here.
 If you are going to use these datasets in your work, please cite their papers and star their repositories.

 ```
 % KLSG dataset is proposed in: